XIAZY/emojilang/README.md

 Emojilang solves this problem!
 No matter what language you speak, we all use  the same Emoji to express ourselves.
 Everyone can code in Emojilang, even illiterate ones!

+# OKRs
+Emojilang is meant to be a dynamically typed language (at least for now).
+The short term goal is to implement its parser and interpreter.

+If everything's successful, I would like to implement an LLVM IR generator or other cool things like running on WebAssembly as a long term goal.
+However it is still too early to think of these cool features and there are quite a few foreseeable technical challenges.

+No compatibility is guaranteed.

 ## EBNF (as for now)
 ```
 <stmt> ::= <simple_stmt> | <compound_stmt>